Code-teaching app SoloLearn wins FbStart Apps of the Year competition

 The app’s idea is to educate members through game mechanics, peer-to-peer sharing, and user-generated content.
 SoloLearn community members compete in head-to-head challenges and unlock hidden lessons.
 It offers 12 free courses, including JavaScript, Swift, Python, C++, and HTML/CSS.

 Yeva Hyusyan, CEO and Co-founder of SoloLearn told me the app had hit two major milestones.
-He said the first is that it’s turned into the “friendliest” community of peer learners.
-“You get an answer from your peers in our Q&A forum within minutes; we have over half a million public codes on SoloLearn today that are used as a great peer-to-peer learning tool; tens of thousands interactive peer-to-peer challenges are completed daily,” he said.
+She said the first is that it’s turned into the “friendliest” community of peer learners.
+“You get an answer from your peers in our Q&A forum within minutes; we have over half a million public codes on SoloLearn today that are used as a great peer-to-peer learning tool; tens of thousands interactive peer-to-peer challenges are completed daily,” she said.

 The second is that users are generating a lot of the content themselves.